Kong/docs.konghq.com/README.md

 # KONG's Documentation Website

-This repository holds source code for [Kong](https://github.com/Kong/kong)'s documentation website.
+This repository contains the source content and code for [Kong](https://github.com/Kong/kong)'s documentation website.
 It's built using [Jekyll](https://jekyllrb.com/) and deployed with [Netlify](https://www.netlify.com/).

 Here are some things to know before you get started:

 * **We're beginner-friendly**.
-Whether you're a Technical Writer getting into code-as-docs or an engineer practicing your documentation skills, we highly encourage your involvement in our project.
+Whether you're a Technical Writer learning about docs-as-code or an engineer practicing your documentation skills, we welcome your involvement.
 If you'd like to contribute and don't have something in mind already, head on over to [Issues](https://github.com/Kong/docs.konghq.com/issues).
 We've added `good first issue` labels on beginner-friendly issues.

 * **We need more help in some areas**.
 We'd especially love some help with [plugin](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub) documentation.

-* **Some of our docs are auto-generated**.
+* **Some of our docs are generated**.
     * [Admin API](https://docs.konghq.com/gateway-oss/)
     * [Configuration reference](https://docs.konghq.com/gateway-oss/latest/configuration/)
     * [CLI reference](https://docs.konghq.com/gateway-oss/latest/cli/)
     * [Upgrade guide](https://docs.konghq.com/gateway-oss/latest/upgrading/)

-All PRs for these docs should be opened over at the [Kong/kong](https://github.com/Kong/kong) repository.
+All pull requests for these docs should be opened on the [Kong/kong](https://github.com/Kong/kong) repository.

 For [Gateway Enterprise configuration reference](https://docs.konghq.com/enterprise/latest/property-reference/) and [PDK reference](https://docs.konghq.com/gateway-oss/latest/pdk/) documentation, open an issue on this repo and we'll update the docs.

 * **Community is a priority for us**.
-Before submitting an issue or PR, please review our [Contributing Guide](https://docs.konghq.com/contributing/).
+Before submitting an issue or pull request, make sure to review our [Contributing Guide](https://docs.konghq.com/contributing/).

-* We are currently accepting plugin submissions, on a limited basis, from trusted technical partners to our plugin hub.
-To learn more about our partner program, see our [Kong Partners page](https://konghq.com/partners/).
+* We are currently accepting plugin submissions to our plugin hub from trusted technical partners, on a limited basis.
+For more information, see the [Kong Partners page](https://konghq.com/partners/).

 ## Run local project
 ***